24 January 2019

 One thing was clear at NRF 2019: retail is in a period of intense change and experimentation, and we’re all figuring out where the industry will go next.
 Not all the innovative ideas at this year’s conference will become commonplace in stores, but the important thing is that retailers do not stagnate - that’s how stores end up closing!

 Missed us at NRF this year?
-Get in touch to find out more about how YOOBIC helps retailers achieve retail excellence.
+Request a free personalized demo below to find out more about how YOOBIC helps retailers achieve retail excellence.

 Cover photo: Jake and Virginia from our US team at the conference